IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

 # Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)

 These are instructions to deploy Logistic Wizard to Cloud Foundry Enterprise Environment.
 The application is broken down into a number of microservices.
-The core runtimes(Webui, ERP, and Controller) are deployed to CFEE and the services to public Cloud Foundry.
+The core runtimes(WebUI, ERP, and Controller) are deployed to CFEE and the services to public Cloud Foundry.

 **CFEE**